AlexandrGrom/test-task/README.md

 * `OnRenderImage` and a CG shader to create vignette effect;
 * `AnimationCurve` and SetFloat to animate vignette flickering;
 * C# interface for clickable objects;
-* Singletons for global managers
+* Singletons for global managers.

 ## What is important in this task: